felipemsalles/felipemsalles.github.io-blog/_posts/2021-07-03-Do I need a lot to get started in IT.md

 ---
-title: "Do I need a lot to get started in IT?"
+title: "Do you need a lot to get started in IT?"
 categories:
   - Opinions
 ---